briansmith/crypto-bench/README.md

 `cargo bench` takes arbitrary substrings of the test names as parameters, so you can get as specific as you want.
-For example, `./cargo_all bench sha512::_2000` (`cargo_all bench sha512::_2000 on Windows`) will run just the SHA-512 benchmark that takes a 2000 byte input, for every implementation.
+For example, `cargo +nightly bench sha512::_2000` will run just the SHA-512 benchmark that takes a 2000 byte input, for every implementation.